HughKnightOCE/LunahOCE/README.md

 ### 🚀 About Me

-- 🔐 First-year **Cyber Security** student focused on applied security and networks
+- 🔐 Completed my First-year **Cyber Security** student focused on applied security and networks
 - 🛠️ Currently improving in **Python** & **C#** through personal projects
 - ⚙️ Hands-on with troubleshooting, automation, and system building
 - 🎯 Goal: Gain experience in **IT Support / SOC / Network Security**